Before we consider partnering on a project, let’s try to determine whether or not we’re a good fit.

 Through my studies, I’ve learned how to analyze real estate markets as well as neighborhoods and properties within those markets.
 I’ve learned how to evaluate properties based on their potential to achieve a specific real estate goal (ie, cash-flow vs flip) and how to finance properties based on the individual property and the intended goal.

-I won’t get into too much detail here, but please contact me if you’re interested in discussing real estate investing, the Detroit real estate market in particular, or you can check out my investment company, Koality Holdings for more info.
+I won’t get into too much more detail here, but please contact me if you’re interested in discussing real estate investing, the Detroit or Vermont real estate markets in particular, or you can check out my Detroit investment company, Koality Holdings for more info.

 That’s me in a nutshell.
 I am always interested in partnering, learning, and offering my assistance when and where I can.